 He’d spent seven hours clambering up the mountain through ice and snow, and now an exhausted Daniel Mazur sensed that success was near.

-summit today, the climbing guide told himself, digging his crampons into the ice and taking a few more cautious steps.
+Although it was ten degrees below zero near the top of Everest, the soft morning light revealed clear blue skies for miles around.
+This is perfect—we’re definitely going to summit today, the climbing guide told himself, digging his crampons into the ice and taking a few more cautious steps.
 He and his companions were less than

 three hours away from the spectacular 29,035-foot summit.

 It was 7:30 a.m. when Mazur climbed onto a narrow ledge called Mushroom Rock to rest and offer encouragement to his SummitClimb teammates, Andrew Brash of Canada, Myles Osborne of England and their Sherpa guide, Jongbu.

 As the men looked out on the snow-covered peaks below, Mazur suddenly saw a flash of bright yellow to his left.
 Was it a tent?
 No way, he thought, squinting to take a closer look.
 No climber would camp out at this altitude.
 The yellow blur moved again, and Mazur’s jaw dropped in amazement.
 What the hell? he wondered.

 Perched precariously on the edge of a jagged cliff was a man sitting cross-legged, trying to change his shirt.
 His thick snowsuit was unzipped to the waist and he had no hat, gloves, or sunglasses.

 Without an oxygen mask, sleeping bag, food or water, there was no reason for Lincoln Hall to be alive at 28,000 feet, and he seemed to know it.
 Pulling his frostbitten hands out of his shirt, Hall looked up at Mazur.

 “I imagine you are surprised to see me here,” he said.